 - Capital Punishment

 Orthodoxy considers abortion premeditated murder, which is a grave sin.
-Even in rare circumstances (e.g. rape), Orthodoxy denounces abortion and councils other alternatives like adoption or keeping the child.
+Even in rare circumstances (e.g. rape), we denounce abortion and council other alternatives like adoption or keeping the child.
 However, this doesn’t mean the Church condemns anyone who has had an abortion.
 Rather, she approaches with love and understanding to help them on their path to repentance and salvation.

 Read More >> The Orthodox Church’s Understanding of Abortion

 Closely linked to abortion is the ethical issue of birth control and contraception.
 In general, most methods of artificial contraception are not acceptable.
-However, birth control (NFP/abstinence) is okay with the approval and guidance of a spiritual father.
+However, birth control (i.e. Natural Family Planning) is okay with the blessing and guidance of a spiritual father.
 A few Orthodox insist that any form of birth control or contraception other than abstinence is sinful, but such an opinion is more common in Roman Catholicism.